So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 The movie begins with our RRTS soldiers about to go on leave, but it gets revoked at the last minute and they all head off to deal with the situation on Olduvai.
 The guys are joking that Reaper’s idea of a vacation is either jungle warfare, or not leaving the base at all.
 While the others are playing video games and baseball, he’s cleaning his weapon.

-Samantha doesn’t have much of a personality.
+Samantha doesn’t have a strong personality.
 I don’t really know what else to say.
 The way she reacts to things is so reasonable that it doesn’t reveal much about her.
-Obviously I like her, except for when she doesn’t do what she’s told, although in her defense it usually turns out well.
+She can be a little stubborn.
+She’s smart.
+She’s dedicated.

 So, the story with John and Samantha is that they lived on Olduvai with their scientist parents when they were kids.
 The parents were killed in an accident at the archaeological dig.
 After the accident, we don’t really know what happened, except that Samantha followed in her parents’ footsteps, and John didn’t.
 This created a lot of resentment between them.

 There is Portman, the one who everyone hates.
 He gets a couple of good lines, but mostly you just wait for him to die, and you enjoy it when it happens.
 He’s a sleazy, creepy perverted, and there’s little more to say.
-He’s played by Richard Brake, who has a lovely photo on IMDB, but I’m afraid his other prominent roles – Joe Chill in Batman Begins, and characters in Cold Mountain, Hannibal Rising, and The Black Dahlia – don’t bode well for him not being typecast as the creepy guy.
-The good news is that he was not born in the U.S. either, and his hailing point is far more interesting than London: Ystrad Mynach, Henroed, Wales.
-Welsh.
-Who’d have guessed?
+He’s played by Richard Brake.

 When Goat is bitten, he turns into a monster even though Samantha’s no more than 90 minutes of analysis lead her to believe that only “evil” or “psychotic” people will become infected in that way.
 I suppose his fanaticism could be tied to psychosis.
 I like Samantha’s conclusions, because she uses them later when she decides to inject John, and I want things to turn out the way she thinks they will, and the way that they do (and not have it be chance).
 But either Samantha is wrong, or Goat shouldn’t have turned.
 He was a good person.
-When his corpse reanimated, he knew what he was becoming, and he killed himself by slamming his head against a wall repeatedly.
+When his corpse reanimated, he knew what he was coming, and he killed himself by slamming his head against a wall repeatedly.
+But maybe C-24 knows better the difference between truly good and trying to do the right thing?

 We learn in the deleted scenes included in the Unrated Extended Edition that Destroyer and Duke grew up together.